Helibum1/WarframeDojoPlanner/README.md

 The goal of this project is to create a tool to plan how you want to build your Dojo in Warframe.

-The images of the rooms of the dojo weren't created by us.
+The images of the dojos rooms weren't created by us.
 They were posted by the user Hunter on the Warframe-forum.